rendleyhq/docs.rendleysdk.com/getting-started/clips/adjustment.md

 ## Transforms

 Adjustment clips support position, scale, and rotation.
-These change the area of influence rather than drawing anything visible, handy for limiting a local blur or grade to a region of the frame.

 ## See Also